Incentives Program

 Summer Pasture Stockpiling

-How it works: Rotate cattle off select fields by April 15 and withhold livestock, tractor/UTV activity, mowing, and other disturbances such as herbicide and fertilizer applications until July 1 or later.
+How it works: Rotate livestock off select fields by April 15 and withhold livestock, tractor/UTV activity, mowing, and other disturbances such as herbicide and fertilizer applications until July 1 or later.

 Benefits: Bridges the summer dormancy gap by providing standing forage in late summer without the risk and cost of planting summer annuals.
 Provides the opportunity to rest and prepare other fields for fall/winter stockpiling with the goal of reducing hay feeding days and annual feed cost.